-Lunch was a large salad consisting of a few romaine leaves and a handful of spinach tossed with 1 plum tomato, 1/2 cucumber, 2 tbsp sunflower seeds and Italian dressing.
+Lunch was a large salad consisting of a romaine leaves and spinach tossed with 1 plum tomato, 1/2 cucumber, 2 tbsp sunflower seeds and Italian dressing.
 I had a side of Quinoa & Veggies

-Snacks: At work I brought a baggie with 1 cup of cantaloupe and 1/2 cup of baby carrots.
+Snacks: To work I brought a baggie full of 1 cup of cantaloupe and 1/2 cup of baby carrots.
 They also made popcorn in honor of National Libraries Week, so I had about 3 cups of popcorn.